nazarhktwitch/PvPBoosted/README.md

 # PvPBoosted
-Welcome to the official issues tracker for the **PvPBoosted** modpack!
+Welcome to the official issues tracker and source for the **PvPBoosted** modpack!

 Download the modpack here: [PvPBoosted on Modrinth](https://modrinth.com/project/pvpboosted/).